shanzi/wu/README.md

-# wu
+# wu (呜~)

-A minimal **w**atch **u**tility to watch changes on file system and run specified command on events.
+A minimal **W**atch **U**tility who can run and restart specified command in response to file changes automatically.

-This utility is intended to provide a simple tool to automate the Edit-Build-Run loop of development.
-Although it is much similar to watch tasks of Grunt or Gulp, `wu` is designed to be just a single command with clean interfaces to work with.
+This utility is intended to provide a tiny tool to automate the Edit-Build-Run loop of development.
+Although it is quite similar to watch tasks of Grunt or Gulp, `wu` is designed to be just a single command with simple interfaces to work with.

 # Install